 Instructions

-- Put water and salt in a ziplock bag and mix until the salt is dissolved (it's okay if it doesn't dissolve completely).
-Place the ziplock bag in the refrigerator and chill for about an hour.
+- Put water and salt in a ziplock bag and mix until the salt is dissolved (it is okay if it doesn't dissolve completely).
+Place the ziplock bag in the refrigerator and let it chill for about an hour.

 - Fill a large pot with plenty of water and bring it to a boil.
-Once it reaches a boil, reduce the heat to medium and carefully add the eggs, which should be fresh from the refrigerator, one at a time using a ladle.
-Boil them for 8 minutes or for your preferred duration.
+Once boiling, reduce the heat to medium and carefully add the eggs, which should be taken directly from the refrigerator, one at a time using a ladle.
+Cook them for 8 minutes or for your preferred duration.

 - Take the ziplock bag out of the refrigerator.
-Once the eggs are boiled, remove them from the pot and place them in the ziplock bag while they're still warm.
-Squeeze out any air and seal the bag.
-After the eggs have cooled down, return the ziplock bag to the refrigerator and let it sit for 12-18 hours.
+Once the eggs are cooked, remove them from the pot and place them in the ziplock bag while they are still warm.
+After the eggs have cooled, return the ziplock bag to the refrigerator and let it sit for 12-18 hours.

 Notes

-- You can store it in the refrigerator for up to 3 days.
-However, if it is hard-boiled, you can store it for up to 6 days.
+- You can store it in the refrigerator for up to 3 days with the shell still on, after removing it from the ziplock bag.
+If it is hard-boiled, it can be kept for up to 6 days.

 Leave a Reply